Get a jump start now by creating an account with our simple online tool.

 Alumni work in both the public and private sectors as well as for non-profit organizations, NGOs, and IGOs.
 They are policy advisors, program officers, campaign chiefs of staff, financial analysts and consultants, economists and research specialists, government officers, foreign exchange traders, and directors at major organizations worldwide.

 The Career Development Office provides resources to help students and alumni refine their professional skills and search for career opportunities, including individual career counseling, workshops, employer information sessions, and on-campus recruiting events.
-Over 75 top employers participate in on-campus recruiting of Harris students.
+Over 400+ organizations employ Harris graduates around the world.

 Why Kofi Amoako-Gyan chose to pursue a joint MBA/MPP degree.